bruneo32/apkjs/README.md

 	}
 }
 ```
-When building this appdata.json, AndroidJS will include everything from `src/` into base.apk and build it to `release/my-app.apk`
+When building this appdata.json, apkjs will include everything from `src/` into base.apk and build it to `release/my-app.apk`

 **Important** base.apk entry point is **index.html**, so there must be inside `src/` a file named `index.html`

 ### JSInterface
-AndroidJS come along with a prebuilt interface to perform native Android functions *(show a toast, message, notification, etc)*
+apkjs come along with a prebuilt interface to perform native Android functions *(show a toast, message, notification, etc)*

 This example shows how to make a toast:
 ```javascript